Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

         @"FROM\s+\[Document\].*RolesDocument");
 ```

-The filter runs before any thresholds are applied, and patterns are matched with a 1-second regex timeout to avoid
+The filter runs before thresholds are applied.
+Patterns are matched with a 1-second regex timeout.
-pathological patterns.

-## Manual assertions
+## Manual Assertions

-To assert explicitly (and optionally provide custom logic), use the `AssertSqlQueryMonitoringAsync` extension:
+Use these assertion methods based on what kind of request flow you're validating:

+- `AssertSqlQueryMonitoringAsync()`:
+  For normal page-change assertions where the latest matched summary should be asserted as a single request.
+- `AssertSqlQueryMonitoringIncludingFollowUpRequestsAsync()`:
+  For aggressive assertions where follow-up async requests after page load should be aggregated too.
+- `AssertSqlQueryMonitoringForRequestAsync(path, method)`:
+  For request-specific assertions, including non-navigation requests.

+Basic page-change assertion:

 ```csharp
 await context.AssertSqlQueryMonitoringAsync();